scala-android/sbt-android-protify/README.md

   * Singleton state will not be restored upon deploying new dex code.
     (or resources when on device api level <14)
   * NDK is not supported at the moment
+  * When target device api level >= 23,
+    `android.permission.READ_EXTERNAL_STORAGE` will automatically be granted.
+    This means `checkSelfPermission("android.permission.READ_EXTERNAL_STORAGE")`
+    will always return true while building with protify loaded.
+You will not be able to properly test requesting `READ_EXTERNAL_STORAGE` at runtime when using protify.
+Reading external storage is required to load incremental DEX and resource files.

 ### IntelliJ integration